USI-Showroom/ARSandbox/README.md

 * Click "Generate" until there are no more red lines to generate the Visual Studio Solution
 * Click "Open Project" to open it
 * In Visual Studio, choose "Release" instead of "Debug"
-* Under "Build" choose "Build solution"
+* Under "Build" choose "Build Solution"
 * Run `bin\Release\ARSandBox.exe`

 Note: if it complains about missing DLLs, check that you added the correct folders to PATH